How to Set Up Ingress On Kubernetes Using Nginx Controller

 www.example.com --> Loadbalancer IP

-You can have path based routing using this model.
+You can also have path-based routing using this model.

 Few examples,